 - ‘That is liable to cause offence, including pornographic material or abusive language;

-- ‘That could be described as harassment or bullying as defined by the University‘s Dignity at Work and Study Policy;
+- ‘That could be described as harassment or bullying as defined by the University‘s Respect at Kent Policy;

 - ‘That could be considered defamatory;